nattavutm/TrendAI-Code-Security-Demo/README.md

 - All API keys, tokens, and credentials are **dummy values**
 - "Malware" patterns are **simulated** and non-functional
 - Vulnerable code is **intentional** for scanner testing
-- **Do not deploy any of these applications** to production environments
+- **Do not deploy any of these applications** to production environment

 ---